 1932.
 The anarchists had committed 23 political murders and had launched three revolutionary insurrections.
 A small sector of the right encouraged a weak military revolt led by General José Sanjurjo in August 1932, which failed because it was ignored by the Army.

 1933 -1934.
 The right wins the election by a big margin (women voted for the first time and were important in the win).
 The left loses badly, getting only 14% of the vote and 10% of the Parliament seats.
-The Spanish people was tired of the abuses of the left after their two wild years in government.
+The Spanish people were tired of the abuses of the left after their two wild years in government.
 The 1933 election was the last legal election in the Second Republic.
-Socialists and left Republicans, defeated, demand (four times!) the cancellation of the election because the right had won, then leave the government and decide on direct action:
+The defeated Socialists and left Republicans demand (four times!) the cancellation of the election because the right had won, both then leave the government and decide on direct action:

 “This position was unprecedented in the recent history of European parliamentary regimes … the fact that a majority of the republic’s founders rejected electoral democracy as soon as they lost an election meant that the prospects for democracy were at best uncertain … the left became only more radical and exclusionary, continuing to insist on an all-left regime, while most of the Socialist movement began to embrace violent revolution.”
 (Payne, 17-18; Moa, Una Hora 051, 13:00)